joanjcaceres/ETH_Quantum_Hackhaton_2025/TheoryBackground.md

 ### What Does the Wigner Function Represent?

-In classical mechanics, the state of a system is fully described by a **probability distribution** over phase space.
+In classical mechanics, the state of a system is fully described by a by a **point** in phase space.
 However, in quantum mechanics, Heisenberg’s uncertainty principle prevents us from simultaneously knowing both position and momentum with perfect precision.
 The Wigner function provides a way to **visualize quantum states in phase space**, but it is not a true probability distribution because it can take **negative values**, which have no classical interpretation.

 - Positive regions of $W_\rho(x,p)$ indicate where the quantum state is more likely to be found.
 - **Negative regions** indicate quantum interference effects.